 A wreath could be hung by attaching screws or thumbtacks to the top frame of the mirror itself, but this would permanently damage the frame.
-Our method of suspending the wreath supports it with a clear monofilament line that runs over the top of the frame to the mirror's hanging wire on the back side of the mirror.
-It is strong enough to hold the weight of a traditional 25-inch evergreen wreath that weighs eight pounds.
+Our method of suspending the wreath supports it with a clear monofilament line that runs over the top of the frame to the mirror's hanging wire on the backside of the mirror.
+It is strong enough to hold the weight of a traditional 25-inch evergreen wreath that weighs 8 pounds.

 Things You'll Need

 Step 1: Prepare the Mirror and Wreath

 If your mirror is already hanging on the wall, use a step ladder, if necessary, to remove it.
 Take note of the mounting hardware on the back.
 Typically there will be either two D-ring hangers or two screw eyes with a length of stainless steel hanging wire attached.
 If the mirror does not have hanging wire, cut a piece of wire that will span the width of the mirror and attach the ends to the mirror's D-rings.
 Lay the mirror on a table or countertop, face up.
 Dust the frame and wash the mirror.

 Inspect the back of your wreath, looking for sharp edges that might scratch the front of the mirror.
 For example, evergreen wreaths are constructed with floral wire and a metal wire frame.
 Wrap any sharp edges with florist tape.
 Also, note whether the wreath has a hanger on the back or loop on the top.

 Step 2: Attach the Wreath With Monofilament Line

 While the mirror is still lying flat on a work surface, lay the wreath on it, positioning it between the sides and just below the top of the mirror frame.
 The hanger or loop on the wreath should be pointed toward the top of the mirror.

 With the wreath still in position, slide the top of the mirror off the work surface so that you have access to the hanging wire.
 (If the mirror isn't stable in this position, ask someone to hold it steady.)